-Post-Operative Care & Rehabilitation
+Post-Op Care & Rehabilitation

 The patient is monitored in the postoperative recovery room.
 A scrotal support is placed.
 Ice is applied to the groin.
 Laxatives are given.
 The patient is discharged to home after urinating.
 Dressings are removed that evening.
 The patient can shower at any time.
 The patient is warned about possible bruising and swelling.
 There are no dietary restrictions.
 A follow up appointment is arranged for one week.